-Bhutan probably the most unique country in the world, the small Buddhist Kingdom located in Eastern Himalaya.
-A place where plastic bags have been banned since 1999 and it´s the only country in the world where the sale of Tobacco is banned!
+Bhutan probably the most unique country in the world, the small Buddhist Kingdom located in Eastern Himalayas.
+A place where plastic bags have been banned since 1999, and it´s the only country in the world where the sale of Tobacco is banned!

 Bhutan is also where´s the world´s highest unclimbed mountain is located, the Gangkhar Puensum, at 7,570 meters.
-And it´s by far one of my favorite countries in the world.
+And it´s by far one of my favourite countries in the world.

 The King of Bhutan handed the crown to his eldest son in 2008.
 At the age of 28, King Jigme Khesar Namgyel Wangchuck became the youngest reigning monarch in the world.

 Or did you know that one of the many ways in which Bhutan preserves its culture and traditions is by making its people wear the national dress to schools, government buildings, and on all formal occasions.

 The traditional dress is called Gho for men and Kira for women.

 That’s the most commonly known “fun fact” about Bhutan, but here are ten other interesting things you probably never knew about Bhutan.

 1. Hornets are a most sought-after delicacy in Bhutan.